mistermarco/screencapture/README.md

     open https://www.google.com

-The command ‘screencapture’ allows a screenshot of the desktop.
+The command 'screencapture' allows a screenshot of the desktop.
 For example:

     screencapture ~/Desktop/screenshot.jpg